 - Same thing for other businesses on these streets, many in business for 25 years or more.

-The value of a property will decline if a business can no longer provide on-site parking for customers.
+The value of a commercial property will decline if a business can no longer provide on-site parking for customers.
 Think of Rice Village along Rice Blvd without the pull-in parking spaces in front of the businesses.